chgiri/loan-prequalification-assistant/bruno/README.md

 ## Not Covered Here

-`loan-risk-scorer`'s scoring logic is exposed over gRPC on port 50051, not plain REST/JSON — not meaningfully testable as a Bruno HTTP request.
-It was verified directly with a small Python gRPC test client during development, and indirectly here through requests 01 and 02 (which depend on it).
+`loan-risk-scorer`'s scoring logic is exposed over gRPC on port 50051, not plain REST/JSON, so it isn't part of this HTTP-based collection.
+It has its own separate Bruno gRPC collection (Bruno added gRPC support in v2.10.0), using server reflection enabled on `server.py` for method discovery.
+See that collection's own README for setup.
+It's also exercised indirectly here through requests 01 and 02 in this collection, which depend on it.

 ## Known Caveats Worth Remembering While Testing